Syrian Children Under Siege

 Syria is one of the most dangerous places in the world to be a child.

-6.5 million Syrian children have been affected by a brutal, three-year conflict.
+6.5 million Syrian children have been affected by a brutal conflict that began more than three years ago.
 2.8 million children are no longer in school and more than 1 million are living as refugees in neighboring countries.
 For these children, what's at stake isn't politics.
 It's their future.
-Three years away from the their homes, schools and communities means their chance at building a future may soon be lost.
+Having already lost their homes, schools and communities, their chances of building a future may also soon be lost.